CSCI-2349-F23/ps3/README.md

 (For future problem sets, you'll just put a different URL after `git clone`.
 When viewing the repo in your web browser, click the green `Code` button in the upper right corner.
 This will display the URL, which you can copy and paste.)

-5. If you `ls ps3`, you'll see that there are a few files and a `data` directory.
-In that directory are four subdirectories: `txt`, `csv`, `html`, and `xml`, each of which has a few files.
-You'll be using these files as input in the different parts of this problem set.
+5. If you `ls ps3`, you'll see that there is `README.md` (this file) and two subdirectories, `csv` and `html`, each of which has a few files.
+You'll be using these files as starter code and as input files in the different parts of this problem set.

 ### Part 1: Bash scripting with CSV files

-1. Write a single line with multiple commands in unix that will do the following for the file `data/csv/movies.csv`: extract the 1st, 2nd, and 8th fields, upcase everything, pick out the lines that contain the phrase "OF THE", then sort alphabetically.
+1. Move into the `csv` directory.
+Write a single line with multiple commands in unix that will do the following for the file `movies.csv`: extract the 1st, 2nd, and 8th fields, upcase everything, pick out the lines that contain the phrase "OF THE", then sort alphabetically.
 You should have 29 lines, where the first 3 and last 3 lines are as shown below.

 ```
 BATTLE OF THE YEAR,SONY,2013